-Lecture #3: Charts + Python + Introduction to Tableau
+Lecture #2: Charts + Javascript + Python + Introduction to Tableau + Looker

-We will cover basic chart types, how chart types encode data and how they can be used.
-We will also discuss problems with various chart types, and we will provide an introduction to Tableau and Python.
+- We will cover basic chart types, how chart types encode data and how they can be used.
+We will also discuss problems with various chart types, and we will provide an introduction to Tableau, D3 (Javascript) and Seaborn (Python). - We will dive deeper into Tableau Desktop capabilities such as simple calculations, time between dates, data validations, etc. We will also cover how to analyze data with Looker and create dashboards.